Las-Fuerzas-Del-Cielo/Sistema-Anti-Fraude-Electoral/README_EN.md

 1. **Data Upload**: The APP would allow Table Auditors to upload the data of the tables they supervise.
 The system would accumulate all the data in a database.

-2. **Reports for Auditors**: The system would generate different types of reports aimed at detecting fraud, based on the data uploaded by the Table Prosecutors and Official data.
+2. **Reports for Auditors**: The system would generate different types of reports aimed at detecting fraud, based on the data uploaded by the Table Auditors and Official data.

 3. **Consultations for the Public**: The system would allow to execute different types of consultations for the general public.